-FHEQ level: Level Six Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Knowledge / Understanding: SEEC Level Four descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies By the end of this level of this programme the students will be able to demonstrate for a threshold pass: 1.
-Knowledge/ Understanding Students will be able to demonstrate a knowledge of the underlying concepts and principles associated with their area(s) of study, and an ability to evaluate and interpret these within the context of that (those) area(s) of study.
-Primary: Lectures and seminars will be used to introduce and teach certain components of all modules.
-Tutorial support will be A1 A3 A6 LO1 LO2 LO3
+FHEQ level: Level Six Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aim s Prog intended Learning Outcome s Range of Assessments Related Core Modules Knowledge / Understanding: SEEC Level Four descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies Primary: Lectures and seminars will be used A 1 A 3 LO 1 LO 2 to introduce and teach certain components of all 3 A 6 2 LO 3

+By the end of this level of this programme the students will be able to demonstrate for a threshold pass: 1.
+Knowledge/ Understanding Students will be able to demonstrate a knowledge of the underlying concepts and principles associated with their area(s) of study, and an ability to evaluate and interpret these within the Tutorial support will be 1 ' ' evaluate and interpret these within the context of that (those) area(s) of study.